 We all wish that we could target the broadest, most generic industry keywords and instantly have a successful campaign on our hands.

 If that was possible, we’d all be millionaires.

-But that isn’t a viable way to reach SEM success at all.
+But that isn’t a viable way to reach SEM or PPC success at all.